psshah/InstagramViewer/README.md

 Completed user stories:

  Required: User can view most popular photos including username of who posted it and caption
- Optional: User can view the like count for each photograph
+ Optional: User can view the like count for each photograph.
  Optional: Added support for pull-to-refresh using third party library.

 Notes: